Areg2001/Story/README.md

 - Data entering the pipeline is assumed to be clean and conform to expected formats, including valid timestamps, user IDs, and metric values.
 - Data consistency is assumed, following the expected format.

-## Validation

-- Basic validation of data types and constraints is performed to ensure data integrity.